Kristina-A/RecommenderSystem/README.md

 ### Recommended ads on home page
 - For ads recommendation combination of user-user and item-item collaborative methods is used

+### Last seen
+- List of products user has viewed recently.
+Activities (viewed product) form TimescaleDB are used.

 ### Search recommendations
 - For search recommendation item-item collaborative method is used